-Other events and conditions may affect the ability of Holders to trade or dispose of the Ordinary Shares issued on Conversion, for example, the willingness or ability of ASX to accept the Ordinary Shares issued on Conversion for listing or any practical issues which affect that listing, any disruption to the market for the Ordinary Shares or to capital markets generally, the availability of purchasers for Ordinary Shares and any costs or practicalities associated with trading or disposing of Ordinary Shares at that time.
+Other events and conditions may affect the ability of Holders to trade or dispose of the ANZ Holdings Ordinary Shares issued on Conversion, for example, the willingness or ability of ASX to accept the ANZ Holdings Ordinary Shares issued on Conversion for listing or any practical issues which affect that listing, any disruption to the market for the ANZ Holdings Ordinary Shares or to capital markets generally, the availability of purchasers for ANZ Holdings Ordinary Shares and any costs or practicalities associated with trading or disposing of ANZ Holdings Ordinary Shares at that time.

-Furthermore, as set out in Section 6.1.9, Conversion following a Trigger Event is not subject to any conditions.
+Furthermore, as set out in Section 6.1.11, Conversion following a Trigger Event is not subject to any conditions.

-6.1.14 Restrictions on rights and ranking in a winding-up of ANZ
+6.1.16 Restrictions on rights and ranking in a winding-up of ANZ

-Notes are not deposit liabilities of ANZ and the payment of Distributions and payment on Redemption or Resale is not guaranteed by ANZ.
+Notes are not deposit liabilities of ANZ or ANZ Holdings and the payment of Distributions and payment on Redemption or Resale is not guaranteed by ANZ or ANZ Holdings.
 Notes are not protected accounts for the purposes of the depositor protection provisions in Division 2 of Part II of the Banking Act or the Financial Claims Scheme established under Division 2AA of Part II of the Banking Act.
 Notes are not guaranteed or insured by any government, government agency or compensation scheme of Australia or any other jurisdiction.
 A Holder has no claim on ANZ in respect of Notes except as provided in the Note Terms.
 Notes are unsecured.

 In the event of a winding-up of ANZ, and assuming Notes have not been Converted or Written Off, Holders will be entitled to claim for an amount equal to the Face Value.
-The claim for this amount ranks ahead of Ordinary Shares, equally with the ANZ Capital Securities and any other Equal Ranking Instruments, but behind all senior ranking securities and instruments and all depositors and other creditors.
+The claim for this amount ranks ahead of ANZ Ordinary Shares, equally with the ANZ Capital Securities and any other Equal Ranking Instruments, but behind all senior ranking securities and instruments and all depositors and other creditors.
 Claims in respect of Notes are subordinated and, notwithstanding a winding-up of ANZ, rank as Preference Shares as set out in the Note Terms.
 However, the claim of Holders in a winding-up will be adversely affected if a Trigger Event occurs.
-If, following a Trigger Event, Notes are Converted into Ordinary Shares, Holders will have a claim as an Ordinary Shareholder.
+If, following a Trigger Event, Notes are converted into ANZ Holdings Ordinary Shares, Holders will become holders of ANZ Holdings Ordinary Shares.
 If, following a Trigger Event, Notes are Written Off, those Notes will never be Converted or Exchanged, all rights in relation to those Notes will be terminated and Holders will not have their capital repaid.